ryanmcnally93/relieve/README.md

 2).
 The next issue I ran into was the loading page hero image.
 The original size was over 5000 pixels in width and 3000 in height, I had to scale it down without losing any of the quality.

-I did so by using https://www.simpleimageresizer.com/upload to resize the image, first at 75% its original size, this was too large.
-Then at 70%, which left gaps on either side.
+I did so by using https://www.simpleimageresizer.com/upload to resize the image, first at 75% its original size, this was too large, it also had gaps either side.
+I played with the sizes until i found that 68% was the best fit for the webpage.

-- Centering of writing in buttons
-- Social links not being in middle
-- Burger icon needed to be on middle screen as well as small
+3).
+I had issues when creating the navbar as the text inside the anchor elements were not being centered vertically, I fixed this by creating a span inside the anchor element for the text.

+4).
+Information on main page didn't seem enough for the page, also had issues with making it look central, with icons on the left but clear on the right.

+I first made the text and icons bigger and attempted to create some empty space on the page, adding to that calm feel we wanted.
+I created 3 columns within a row and gave the text the width of 6, I also added some bootstrap shortcut to get rid of the icons when the screen is phone sized, and gave the text some padding so it still sits within the section nicely.

+5).
+Padding left?
+Hero Image container false.

+6).
+Cant center the jumbletron.

+7).
+Navbar distracted by upscrolling page.

+8).
+Flexbox understanding.
 ### Unfixed Bugs

 <!-- You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed. -->